Getting sick is expensive

 At the age of 17 I donated blood to the red cross and was called and sent to see my doctor.
 For the 2 weeks between seeing my doctor and the phone call, I just assumed I had HIV and was really worried.
 Turned out to be a chemical imbalance in my liver.
 The doctor called it a funny chemical imbalance but not much to worry about.

 My 30th birthday.
-I am a father to a 6 year old, and I just had my gal bladder removed.
+I am a father to a 6 year old, and I just had my gal bladder removed….
+This is were life gets complicated.
+They told me, very directly that I most likely wouldn’t live to see my 40th birthday.